by Ryan Thompson, USPTA

 Must be 18 years of age or older

-Must pass all portions of the Certification Exam at the Pro 3 level or higher
+Must pass all portions of the Certification Exam at the Professional level

 Must have an NTRP of 4.0 or higher

 Must demonstrate teaching ability through apprenticeship or teaching experience

 Must be 22 years of age or older